fhdsl/personas/_personas/305-clinical-analyst.md

 ## Funding and Reporting Model

-* Fred Hutch administrative funding and reporting to direct supervisor annually.
+* Fred Hutch administrative funding, perhaps departmental funding.
+Reports to direct supervisor annually.

 ## Metrics of Success and Motivations
+Success is measured by the ability to provide accurate, timely, and actionable information.
+Success could include reduced time for delivery of reports, positive collaborator feedback, and measurable impacts on clinical outcomes based on their analyses.
+Motivations include contributing to patient care improvements, advancing personal analytics skills, and enacting data-driven decision making.

 ## Professional Development Goals
+Gaining proficiency in new analytics tools, learning more about data science and machine learning methods, understanding new healthcare regulations and data standards, and improving their communication skills.